PhoenixPlexCode/PhoenixAdult.bundle/README.md

 - GloryholeSecrets only searches by their video title, and their title is very structured and limited.
 Best to just search for girl's first name only e.g. "GloryholeSecrets - Rachele"

 ## Change Log/Updates
+- 2019-02-22 8:15PM CST - Nubiles bugfixes
+- 2019-02-22 9:45AM CST - Added a few more standalone sites from Studio Nubiles (Anilos, HotCrazyMess, NFBusty, and ThatSitcomShow)
 - 2019-02-22 8:00AM CST - Couple of Nubiles updates and bugfixes
 - 2019-02-21 1:00PM CST - Added Nubiles-Porn Network, Nubiles.net, Nubilefilms (Thanks b0nensfw!)
 - 2019-02-21 9:00AM CST - Added FakeHub support (except Female Fake Taxi, the information just isn't there)